 None: Despite the fact that many obstetricians use medications like terbutaline, magnesium sulfate, and Nifedipine to prevent early labor from progressing, many studies show that they are not very effective....And, for active labor, there are no known medications, at this time, to stop progression. ...Read more

-It depends...: Fentanyl, remifentanyl, nitrous, Demerol are just a fee of the medications given intravenously by the rn's during labor.
+It depends...: Fentanyl, remifentanyl, nitrous, Demerol (meperidine hydrochloride) are just a fee of the medications given intravenously by the rn's during labor.
 Self medication during labor is usually discouraged.
 As far as getting medications in the back (epidural), it is mostly local anesthetics that are not narcotics. ...Read more

-Ativan: Ativan (lorazepam) is a fairly short-acting benzodiazepine with no metabolites.
+Ativan (lorazepam): Ativan (lorazepam) is a fairly short-acting benzodiazepine with no metabolites.
 It can be given IV if needed.
 If you're very concerned about panic attacks and anxiety, you should be in treatment before labor -- and some of the breathing you do for labor, could be helpful for calming anxiety as well.
 Having someone you trust there to coach you and be present with you may also help calm anxiety. ...Read more

 - Talk to a doctor online

 - Medications stop before colonoscopy